RE-PO: Robust Enhanced Policy Optimization as a General Framework for LLM Alignment: Methodology

 A critical limitation of DPO is its implicit assumption that all observed preferences in $\mathcal{D}$ are correct.
 In practice, this data is often noisy.
-To address this, we propose Latent Collective Preference Optimization (LCPO), which is built upon two core assumptions that reframe the problem.
+To address this, we propose Robust Enhanced Policy Optimization (RE-PO), which is built upon two core assumptions that reframe the problem.

-\paragraph{Assumption 1: A latent collective preference.} The cornerstone of our framework is the assumption of a latent collective preference, denoted $y_w \succ^\ast y_l$.
-This represents the idealized collective consensus we aim for the LLM to learn.
-The observed preferences in the dataset, $y_w \succ_k y_l$ (from annotator $k$), are merely noisy signals of this unobservable ground truth.
-To bridge this gap, we introduce a binary latent variable $z_i \in \{0, 1\}$ for each data point, where $z_i=1$ if the annotator's label correctly aligns with the collective preference, and $z_i=0$ otherwise.
-This allows us to formally model the reliability of each annotator $k$ with a parameter $\eta_k \triangleq p(z_i=1 | k_i=k)$.
-Here, $k_i$ represents the index of the annotator for the $i$-th data point.
+\paragraph{\rebuttal{Assumption 1: A Latent noise-free preference.}} \rebuttal{ We assume that for each training example $(x_i, y_{w,i}, y_{l,i})$ there exists an underlying noise-free preference, denoted $y_{w,i} \succ^\ast y_{l,i}$, which represents the label we would obtain in the absence of annotation errors.
+The observed preference $y_{w,i} \succ_{k_i} y_{l,i}$ (provided by annotator $k_i$) is treated as a potentially corrupted observation of this ground truth.
+To model this, we introduce a binary latent variable $z_i \in \{0,1\}$ for each data point, where $z_i = 1$ if the observed label matches the latent noise-free preference and $z_i = 0$ otherwise.
+The reliability of annotator $k$ is parameterized by $\eta_k \triangleq p(z_i = 1 \mid k_i = k)$.
+Here $k_i \in \{1,\dots,K\}$ denotes the index of the annotator who provided the $i$-th label, and $K$ is the total number of annotators in the dataset. }

-\paragraph{Assumption 2: A general probabilistic model for preferences.} Building on this latent variable model, we must also define the probability of the ground-truth preference itself, $p(y_w \succ^\ast y_l | x, \theta)$.
-To accommodate various preference losses beyond DPO (e.g., IPO \citep{azar2023general}), our framework is designed to work with any preference loss function, $\mathcal{L}_{\text{pref}}$.
-Table \ref{tab:loss_comparison_compact} provides several examples of such loss functions used in prominent alignment algorithms.
+\paragraph{Assumption 2: A general probabilistic model for preferences.} Building on this latent variable model, we must also define the probability of the \rebuttal{noise-free} preference itself, $p(y_w \succ^\ast y_l | x, \theta)$.
+To accommodate preference losses beyond DPO (e.g., IPO \citep{azar2023general}), we instantiate RE-PO with a broad class of loss functions, $\mathcal{L}_{\text{pref}}$.
+For likelihood-style losses, this recovers the original probabilistic interpretation; for non-likelihood losses, it should be viewed as an induced robust surrogate.
+Table \ref{tab:loss_comparison_compact} provides representative examples used in prominent alignment algorithms.

-To connect these diverse loss functions to a unified probabilistic interpretation, we draw inspiration from the Boltzmann distribution \citep{luce1959individual}.
-We assume that for any preference loss function $\mathcal{L}_{\text{pref}}$, the probability of a preference is proportional to the exponentiated negative loss $\exp(-\mathcal{L}_{\text{pref}}(x, y_w \succ y_l))$.
-This yields a general definition for the ground-truth preference probability:
+To connect these diverse loss functions to a unified probabilistic view, we draw inspiration from the Boltzmann distribution \citep{luce1959individual}.
+We define an induced preference probability where each ordering is scored by $\exp(-\mathcal{L}_{\text{pref}})$.
+This yields the following definition for the \rebuttal{noise-free} preference probability: